-The TDM generates tours and stops rather than trips.
-The number of tours and stops of each type is estimated using multiple regression models applied to the disaggregated synthetic population of households.
+of households.
 First, the number of tours, of each type, is estimated for each household.
 Then, for each stop type, the ratio of stops per tour is modeled and the total number of stops produced by multiplying this ratio by the number of tours.
-(See Table C-1)
+(See Table C-2)

-In this framework, the modeled behavior is dominated by the tour generation equations, with the stop generation playing a secondary role (in some ways similar to, albeit simpler than, activitybased approaches which allow more tradeoffs).
+In this framework, the modeled behavior is dominated by the tour generation equations, with the stop generation playing a secondary role (in some ways similar to, albeit simpler than, activity-based approaches which allow more tradeoffs).
 This is reflected in their goodness-of-fit which is quite good for the tour generation equations, but rather modest for stop generation since stop rates per tour are relatively constant.

 Although cross-classification models were once viewed as an advance over regression models for generating trips, this was due to their ability to reduce aggregation bias compared to regression models which were applied to zones as a whole.
 By applying regression models instead to a disaggregate population, aggregation bias is eliminated altogether in the approach adopted here.
-While cross-classification models are limited to two or three variables at most, regression models can include more variables. introducing sensitivity in resulting trip rates to factors like gas prices and accessibility variables, in addition to the basic demographic characteristics.
+While cross-classification models are limited to two or three variables at most, regression models can include more variables, introducing sensitivity in resulting trip rates to factors like gas prices and accessibility variables, in addition to the basic demographic characteristics.
 Although interaction effects were widely tested, the only interaction effect that proved significant was the interaction of gas prices and household income; increasing gas prices decreased certain stop rates, but only for low income households.

 The number of work tours was mostly a simple function of the number of workers.
 Vehicle ownership, the presence of seniors and household income offered some additional explanatory power.
-The presence of seniors
+The presence of seniors in a household made work tours slightly less frequent, perhaps because senior workers are less likely to work full time.